300,000 Regulations and Counting

 Fear and intimidation are not the American way.

 Ultimately, Congress needs to take back its responsibility and authority, or we will see more and more regulatory overreach.
 According to Copland, Congress has been taking small steps in the right direction.
-Congress has insisted that administrative agencies must notify Congress of regulations that carry criminal penalties, and failure to do so would mean that the penalty could not be enforced.
-This is a small step, but it has at least put the vast network of regulatory agencies on notice that Congress is concerned and may take legislative action at some time in the future.
+Congress has insisted that administrative agencies must notify Congress of regulations that carry criminal penalties.
+Failure to do so would mean that the penalty could not be enforced.
+This is a small step.
+However, it has at least put the vast network of regulatory agencies on notice that Congress is concerned.
+It may take legislative action at some time in the future.

 James Copland is a Senior Fellow and a Director of Legal Policy at the Manhattan Institute.
-He was named to the National Association of Corporate Directors “Directorship 100” list, which designates the individuals most influential over U.S. corporate governance.
+He was on the National Association of Corporate Directors “Directorship 100” list.
+It designates the individuals most influential over U.S. corporate governance.
 Before joining the Manhattan Institute, Copland was a Law Clerk for Ralph K. Winter on the U.S. Court of Appeals for the Second Circuit and a Management Consultant with McKinsey and Company in New York.